biocorecrg/CoursesCRG_Containers_Nextflow_May_2021/README.md

 ### Outline

-The 4-day Containers and Nextflow course will train participants to use and build Docker and Singularity containers and Nextflow pipelines.<br>
+The 4-day Containers and Nextflow course will train participants to use and build Docker and Singularity containers and Nextflow pipelines.
-It is designed to provide trainees with short and frequent hands-on sessions, while keeping theoretical sessions to a minimum.<br>
+It is designed to provide trainees with short and frequent hands-on sessions, while keeping theoretical sessions to a minimum.
-The course will be fully virtual via the Zoom platform.<br>
+The course will be fully virtual via the Zoom platform.
-Trainees will work with the dedicated AWS Cloud9 environment.
+Trainees will work in  a dedicated AWS Cloud9 environment.

 ### Learning objectives